34736384/genshin-fps-unlock/README.md

 # Genshin Impact FPS Unlocker
  - This tool helps you to unlock the 60 fps limit in the game
+ - This tool helps to reduce the resource usage of the game when running in the background
  - This is an external program uses **WriteProcessMemory** to write the desired fps to  the game
  - Handle protection bypass is already included
  - Does not require a driver for R/W access